 The idea of flying a drone in a confined space would make most drone pilots wince.
 Add limited visibility into the scenario and the concept is unthinkable.
 This is the scenario faced by those who carry out ship inspections.
 Dark and cramped conditions, with limited visibility and manoeuvrability.
 Climbing inside a pressure vessel, chemical or gas tank is a daunting task for the ship operator, with lighting, safety rigs and access equipment needing to be set up prior to the inspection.
 For the surveyor, it’s worse and the risks are huge.
 If only there were a way to send in a drone to do the dirty work….

 Enter the Elios, the world’s first collision tolerant drone.
-The Elios is the brainchild of Swiss company Flyability, whose mission is to build UAS which can be operated safely indoors, in complex and confined spaces and in places where they could come in to contact with people.
-The Elios is the first UAS of its kind to be designed with a frame to protect the rotors.
+The Elios can be operated safely indoors, in complex and confined spaces and in places where they could come in to contact with people.
+It is the first UAS of its kind to be designed with a frame to protect the rotors.
 This means that is can bounce off, or roll across obstacles or people without any damage to the unit or person.

 Traditional tank inspections often require units to be drained, cleaned and ventilated before surveying crews could be permitted access.
 Often air pollutants also need to be monitored to ensure the safety of those entering the space.
 Add to this the amount of time taken to erect scaffolding or safe rope access and you could be talking days before the area is rendered safe enough for work to commence.
 The Elios can be used to carry out an initial inspection without any of these considerations, allowing an accurate assessment to be made as to the maintenance work required, if any, saving time and money.